OutsourcedGuru/ds203-instructions/README.md

 [From ElecHouse.com's website (PDF, 29 pages)](http://www.elechouse.com/elechouse/images/product/DS203/DS203_Manual.pdf)

 ## Interface and Controls
-The following controls are broken down by side of the oscilloscope, as held vertically to face the LCD screen. *Note that ElecHouse's button listing on their p5 incorrectly labels CH-A and CH-B locations.*
+The following controls are broken down by side of the oscilloscope, as held vertically to face the LCD screen.
+There appear to be short-press and long-press versions of the K1-K4 controls which perform different functions. *Note that ElecHouse's button listing on their p5 incorrectly labels CH-A and CH-B locations.*

 ### Top Controls
 * K1: Also known as PLAY or Run/Hold (this is a momentary-press toggle button)